How To Choose Exterior Paint Colors For Your Home

 If you’ve owned your home for more than 5 years, you probably don’t even know what your roof color is.

 If it’s brown or tan, you’ll want to look at a warmer color.
-A warm color is "vivid" and tends to stand out.
+Warm colors are "vivid" and tend to stand out.
 For example, you could choose red, orange, or yellow.

 If your roof is black or charcoal, you’ll want to look at cooler colors.